✔ There's an immediate cost to cashing out a 401(k): federal and state income tax, and for those younger than 59½, a 10% early withdrawal penalty.

 For many, cashing out a 401(k) seems like a relatively easy way to solve a short-term cash crunch, whether it’s due to temporary cash-flow problems created by the loss of a job, or simply paying down a credit card or covering an emergency home repair.
 But while doing so may not seem like a big deal, especially if you have a small balance, over a long period of time, the consequences of cashing out can be significant.

-“Once you withdraw those savings, they’re gone—and they can be very difficult to replace,” says Ken Hevert, senior vice president of retirement products at Fidelity.
+“Once you withdraw those savings, they’re gone—and they can be very difficult to replace,” says Ken Hevert, Fidelity senior vice president of retirement products.
 “While it can be pretty tempting to cash out your 401(k) and use the money to pay off a car or your credit card bill, you may want to think twice before doing so, and weigh the impact of that decision.”
 The power of tax-advantaged accounts such as 401(k)s is that they allow for pretax contributions to compound without taxes eroding that growth.
 Over time, earnings can generate their own earnings, helping you accumulate more money than you would in an ordinary taxable account.

 Younger investors who cash out lose that opportunity, potentially setting their retirement savings back considerably.
 The average cash-out amount for those changing jobs under age 40 is $14,300, according to a Fidelity study on 401(k) participants.